 Next you’ll use a small amount of paint to add the bunny to the front of the utensil holder.
 First add two angled lines for ears, followed by a small circle for the head, and then a larger circle for the body.
 After the paint has dried you’ll add a small white circle of paint to create the bunny tail.

-Using your same paint brush dab a small amount of paint to the frayed edges of the holder.
+Using your same paint brush dab a small amount of paint to the frayed edges of the cutlery holder.
 This adds a nice extra pop of color!
-Make sure to do the painting over a scrap paper or on a covered work surface.
+Make sure to do the painting over a scrap paper or on a covered work surface to protect your table.

-Fill your Easter Utensil Holders with your utensils and place at each place setting.
-You can also add a napkin to each holder.
+Fill your DIY Easter place settings with silverware and place at each place setting.
+You can also add a napkin to each utensil holder.
+You can even go a step further to personalize these homemade utensil holders.
 It would be fun to do the bunnies in different colors or do them all the same to match your dinnerware!
-You could also stencil your guests’ names on the utensil holders and they will double as place cards.
-Leave off the bunny for a utensil holder to use anytime.
+You could also stencil your guests’ names on the burlap utensil holders and they will double as place cards.
+Finally, you could even leave off the bunny for a DIY cutlery holder to use anytime of the year.